Your November Horoscope Is Here & It Will Be Emotionally Consuming

 AdvertisementADVERTISEMENT

-Here comes the real kicker: Mercury retrograde begins November 9 in Sagittarius, just five days after Mars enters the sign.
+Here comes the real kicker: Mercury retrograde begins November 10 in Sagittarius, just a few days after Mars enters the sign.
 And it’s giving existential crisis with a laugh track.
 Expect mental overload, spiritual rants, lost documents, misunderstood texts, and big ideas that may not land… just yet.
 You might say too much, or not enough.
 But it’s all part of the recalibration.

 Then on November 18, Mercury retrogrades into Scorpio.
 Cue déjà vu.
 Whatever themes came up in October when Mercury was originally in Scorpio?
 They’re back.
 But this time, you’re not just collecting receipts — you’re reading them aloud and deciding which ones you want to return and which ones you’re keeping as trophies.
 Lessons will repeat until integration happens.